Eligibility Criteria

 - You must not be in default of a provincial student loan.

-- You may not receive funding from both NAD and the AHS & NAD Bursary Program in the same school year.
-While NAD offers a range of bursaries, you can receive only 1 per academic year.
+- You may not receive funding from both NADB and the Bursary Partnership Program (HSS & NADB) in the same school year.
+While NADB offers a range of bursaries, you can receive only 1 per academic year.
 If you receive this bursary in multiple academic years, each year’s Return of Service is served consecutively.

 Application Tips

-Important: As outlined in the application form, applicants agree to share their personal information with AHS, NAD and Alberta Advanced Education.
+Important: As outlined in the application form, applicants agree to share their personal information with HSS, NADB and Alberta Advanced Education.

 - Complete the form in full and include your resume and proof of enrollment in a single email.